 The preparation phase is designed to ensure that every student enters with baseline understanding and skills that we'll assume thereafter.

 The primary language for the program is Go, given its appropriateness and increasing popularity for systems programming.
-While advanced Go usage which will be covered in the live instruction phase, students are expected to enter with a basic level of familiarity.
+While advanced Go usage will be covered in the live instruction phase, students are expected to enter with a basic level of familiarity.
 C is used sparingly in the course, to highlight low-level systems concepts as necessary.

 |1.
 Introduction to Computer Systems||Machine representations of data and programs, the CPU execution model, exceptional control flow, low level programming, reverse engineering x86-64 and optimization, all from a programmer’s perspective.||Implement a basic virtual machine, reverse engineer x86 assembly, refactor a Go program to improve CPU cache utilization, write a shell with job control.|